Node0/shellTools/README.md

 #Shell Tools script collection

-###An assortment of generally useful shell [BASH, SH, CSH] ( and other language ) scripts for use on the command line.
+###An assortment of generally useful shell (BASH, SH, CSH & other language ) scripts for use on the command line.

 ###The scripts comprising shellTools are created with an emphasis on:
 #### - code quality (reliable operation in diverse environments)